dcrommie/walbrook/education/understanding-hedge-funds.md

 * Lack of control: the fund manager has absolute trading authority.
 * As they are less regulated, hedge funds may not need to disclose their portfolio composition and risks.
-The investor therefore has less information to help him judge the risks.
+The investor, therefore, has less information to help him judge the risks.

 ## Risks